jchook/phpunit-assert-throws/README.md

 			}
 		);

-		// Test that a specific exception is *NOT* thrown
+		// Test that a specific method does *NOT* throw
 		$this->assertNotThrows(MyException::class, function() use ($obj) {
 			$obj->doSomethingGood();
 		});